 "Offering the work of another as one's own, without proper acknowledgment, is plagiarism" and will not be tolerated (General Catalog, 23).
 Furthermore, cheating will not be tolerated (see General Catalog, 23).
-You must do your own work on writing assignments and homework.
+You must do your own work on paragraphs and homework.
 Submitting portions of or complete papers downloaded from the internet, for example, is plagiarism.
-Allowing someone else to revise your writing or write any portion of your assignment is plagiarism.
-Submitting a paper written for another class is self-plagiarism.
-Copying someone else's work or answers on homework, quizzes, or tests is cheating.
+Allowing someone else to revise your writing is plagiarism.
+Submitting a paper written for another class is cheating.
 Depending on the nature and the severity of the incident, a student who cheats or plagiarizes may receive penalties ranging from a zero for the assignment to an "F" in the course.
 Extreme cases may result in disciplinary action up to and including expulsion from South Plains College.